Professor: Chaumtoli Huq

 Am I required to stay the entire class?
 May I get up to go to the restroom during class?
 No, you are not required to stay the entire time and yes you may leave to use the restroom.
 I usually have a break about halfway through the class to use the restroom or have a break.
 Please just be mindful of the other students and leave quietly.

-Should I introduce myself to Professor Wallis before class begins or stay after to say hello?
-After class, if they’d like to meet me and chat they definitely may but it is not required.
+Should I introduce myself to professor Huq before class begins or stay after to say hello?
+Yes, you should introduce yourself to professor Huq and the class.

 Is there a cap on the number of guests who can observe per class?
-Probably no more than a handful, given the seat allowance of the room and the size of the class.
+No, except the limit of the classroom.